httpwg/http-extensions/draft-ietf-httpbis-client-cert-header.md

 end-entity certificate is passed to the backend - the root Certificate Authority is not included nor are any intermediates.

 > TODO: It has been suggested that more information about the certificate chain might be needed/wanted by the backend application (to independently evaluate the cert chain, for example, although that seems like it would be terribly inefficient) and that any intermediates as well as the root should also be somehow conveyed, which is an area for further discussion should this draft progress.
-One potential approach suggested by a few folks is to allow some configurability in what is sent along with maybe a prefix token to indicate what's being sent - something like `Client-Cert: FULL <cert> <intermediate> <anchor>` or `Client-Cert: EE <cert>` as the strawman.
-Or a perhaps a parameter or other construct of {{?I-D.ietf-httpbis-header-structure}} to indicate what's being sent.
+One potential approach suggested by a few folks is to allow some configurability in what is sent along with maybe a prefix token to indicate what's being sent - something like `Client-Cert: FULL \<cert> \<intermediate>
+\<anchor>` or `Client-Cert: EE \<cert>` as the strawman.
+Or a perhaps a parameter or other construct of {{?RFC8941}} to indicate what's being sent.
 It's also been suggested that the end-entity certificate by itself might sometimes be too big (esp. e.g., with some post-quantum signature schemes).
 Hard to account for it both being too much data and not enough data at the same time.
 But potentially opening up configuration options to send only specific attribute(s) from the client certificate is a possibility for that.
 In the author's humble opinion the end-entity certificate by itself strikes a good balance for the vast majority of needs and avoids optionality.
 But, again, this is an area for further discussion should this draft progress.

 > TODO: It has also been suggested that maybe considerations for {{?RFC7250}} Raw Public Keys is maybe worth considering.
 This too is this is an area for further